se-schmitt/EntropyScaling.jl/README.md

 # EntropyScaling

-This is an implementation of a general entropy scaling framework intorduced in
+This is an implementation of the general entropy scaling framework introduced in

-S. Schmitt, H. Hasse, S. Stephan, Entropy Scaling Framework for Transport Properties using Molecular-based Equations of State, *Molecular Liquids* (2023) submitted.
+S. Schmitt, H. Hasse, S. Stephan, **Entropy Scaling Framework for Transport Properties using Molecular-based Equations of State**, *Molecular Liquids* (2023) submitted.

 ## Installation